redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_ReplyWithArray(RedisModuleCtx *ctx, long len);

 Reply with an array type of 'len' elements.

-However 'len' other calls to `ReplyWith*` style functions must follow in order to emit the elements of the array.
+After starting an array reply, the module must make `len` calls to other `ReplyWith*` style functions in order to emit the elements of the array.

-When producing arrays with a number of element that is not known beforehand the function can be called with the special count `REDISMODULE_POSTPONED_LEN`, and the actual number of elements can be later set with [`RedisModule_ReplySetArrayLength()`](#RedisModule_ReplySetArrayLength) (which will set the latest "open" count if there are multiple ones).
+See Reply APIs section for more details.

+Use [`RedisModule_ReplySetArrayLength()`](#RedisModule_ReplySetArrayLength) to set deferred length.

 The function always returns `REDISMODULE_OK`.

+<span id="RedisModule_ReplyWithMap"></span>

+### `RedisModule_ReplyWithMap`

+    int RedisModule_ReplyWithMap(RedisModuleCtx *ctx, long len);

+Reply with a RESP3 Map type of 'len' pairs.
+Visit [https://github.com/antirez/RESP3/blob/master/spec.md](https://github.com/antirez/RESP3/blob/master/spec.md) for more info about RESP3.

+After starting a map reply, the module must make `len*2` calls to other `ReplyWith*` style functions in order to emit the elements of the map.
+See Reply APIs section for more details.

+If the connected client is using RESP2, the reply will be converted to a flat array.

+Use [`RedisModule_ReplySetMapLength()`](#RedisModule_ReplySetMapLength) to set deferred length.

+The function always returns `REDISMODULE_OK`.

+<span id="RedisModule_ReplyWithSet"></span>

+### `RedisModule_ReplyWithSet`

+    int RedisModule_ReplyWithSet(RedisModuleCtx *ctx, long len);

+Reply with a RESP3 Set type of 'len' elements.
+Visit [https://github.com/antirez/RESP3/blob/master/spec.md](https://github.com/antirez/RESP3/blob/master/spec.md) for more info about RESP3.

+After starting a set reply, the module must make `len` calls to other `ReplyWith*` style functions in order to emit the elements of the set.
+See Reply APIs section for more details.

+If the connected client is using RESP2, the reply will be converted to an array type.

+Use [`RedisModule_ReplySetSetLength()`](#RedisModule_ReplySetSetLength) to set deferred length.

+The function always returns `REDISMODULE_OK`.

+<span id="RedisModule_ReplyWithAttribute"></span>

+### `RedisModule_ReplyWithAttribute`

+    int RedisModule_ReplyWithAttribute(RedisModuleCtx *ctx, long len);

+Add attributes (metadata) to the reply.
+Should be done before adding the actual reply. see [https://github.com/antirez/RESP3/blob/master/spec.md](https://github.com/antirez/RESP3/blob/master/spec.md)#attribute-type

+After starting an attributes reply, the module must make `len*2` calls to other `ReplyWith*` style functions in order to emit the elements of the attribtute map.
+See Reply APIs section for more details.

+Use [`RedisModule_ReplySetAttributeLength()`](#RedisModule_ReplySetAttributeLength) to set deferred length.

+Not supported by RESP2 and will return `REDISMODULE_ERR`, otherwise the function always returns `REDISMODULE_OK`.

 <span id="RedisModule_ReplyWithNullArray"></span>